5D Smiles Dental Implant Center

 Dental Implant Failure Rate

-Published rates are 2–5% over 10 years.
+Published rates are 2 to 5% over 10 years.
 What drives those failures, when they happen, and how modern CT planning has cut them in half.

 Dr. Henry Qiu, DDS